 By Randy York, The N-Sider (First of a 2-part series)

-Frauke Hachtmann likes to hit the creativity button whenever she looks at the world and sees something that no one else sees.
+Frauke Hachtmann likes to hit the creativity button whenever she looks at the world and sees something others do not see.

 A native of Germany, Hachtmann earned Nebraska women's varsity tennis letters in 1992-93-94-95.
 Now a professor and associate dean in Nebraska's College of Journalism and Mass Communications, Hachtmann is on the threshold to oversee a fourth college component.